Pizza oven venting a Forno Bravo wood fired oven is very straightforward. There are four basic applications that need to be considered.

 Direct Vent, Single Wall Stove Pipe:

-In most cases, where outdoor pizza oven venting is installed away from any structures in a free standing outdoor kitchen, a single wall stove pipe will be sufficient.
+In most cases, where outdoor pizza oven vents are installed away from any structures in a free-standing outdoor kitchen, a single wall stove pipe will be sufficient.
 Forno Bravo ships a standard single wall stove pipe kit in our residential modular pizza oven kit.
 We use a product called Durablack which is readily available in the US and Canada through distributors of M&G Duravent.
-Don’t let the name fool you, the stove pipe is stainless steel and a high quality product.
+Don’t let the name fool you, the stove pipe is stainless steel and a high-quality product.

 DuraBlack must be installed with a minimum of 18″ clearance to combustible materials.
-If you have concerns about single wall stove pipe, you can always upgrade to double wall chimney pipe.
+If you have concerns about single wall wood stove chimney pipe kits, you can always upgrade to double wall chimney pipe.

 WARNING: A major cause of vent related fires is failure to maintain required clearances (air spaces) to combustible materials.
 It is of the utmost importance that DuraBlack be installed only in accordance with the manufacturer instructions.